 First Day of Class

-Students who have downloaded the free UVM Guide application can both view their schedule and map to their classroom locations.
+Students who have downloaded the free UVM Navigate application can view their class schedule.
 While they're there they can view important to-do's and reminders and even schedule a tutoring appointment or find a study buddy in a class.

 Week of Welcome

 There's over a week of programs specifically designed for students to connect, make friends and explore campus and beyond.
 The schedule is released in August so students can check out the UVM Bored calendar to see what's coming.

 This annual club and resource fair brings out 200+ organizations and many University departments.
 88% of UVM first year students spend at least an hour per week participating in co-curricular activites (well over the national average of 73%).
 Getting involved leads to more learning and skill building that can be great for building their community and a resume.